Choosing The Right Water Softener

 Customer Rating –4.0 | Our Rating – 4.5

-If you are living in the urban area and have a limited budget for whole house water filtration and softener, the 3M Aquapure is your solution.
+If you are living in an urban area and have a limited budget for whole house water filtration and softener, the 3M Aquapure is your solution.

-Background: Aquapure is a water treatment company that focus on whole house and drinking water filtration.
+Background: Aquapure is a water treatment company that focuses on whole house and drinking water filtration.
 It was eventually acquired by 3M as part of its subsidiary.

-Their flagship model is the 3M Aquapure AP900 whole house water filter series.
+Their flagship model is the 3M Aquapure AP904 whole house water filter series.

 Key Features: The AP904 has 3 filtration media which is used to filter sediments, chlorine taste, and odor as well as conditioning the hard water minerals.

 The method that is used by this system is breaking the strong bonding of the calcium and magnesium.
-It is a common method that is used by salt-free water softener.
+It is a common method that is used by salt-free water softeners.

 The size is just nice to be installed in an urban city apartment and is having a high flow rate of 20 gallons per minute.

-Maintenance: There is not much maintenance needed for this system other than replacing the filter.
+Maintenance: There is not much maintenance needed for the AP904 other than replacing the filter.

 As it is a filtration and a hard water removal system, it is suggested to replace the filter every 12 months of 100,000 gallons of water.